p2rate/assignment123/README.md

 - revoking system for issued tokens
 - circuit breakers for handling other services not being available
 - withdrawal and transfer functionality for transaction-service
-- exception handlers for custom exceptions so that they do not
+- exception handlers for custom exceptions so that they do not cause internal error response